 According to one press report, a politician with powerful connections was behind the entire shipment and that almost a week after the seizure, he had not yet been questioned.
 For its part, the police complained that this individual enjoyed the protection of an unnamed official in the internal security ministry and that the beneficiaries of the haul were attempting to frustrate their investigations.

 “Some of them are boasting in public places, saying that police are useless and have tried to compromise, demoralize, and intimidate officers pursuing the case.
-Let the beneficiaries know that the war is still on,” warned then–Police Commissioner Eric Kiraithe in a stern statement.
+Let the beneficiaries know that the war is still on,” warned then–police spokesperson Eric Kiraithe in a stern statement.

 This case highlights several aspects of the counter-narcotics challenge.
 The multinational nature of criminal networks makes it very difficult for any individual country to have visibility on an entire narcotics network.
 Moreover, these networks’ ability to penetrate political systems and the enabling environment created by corruption often generates “inside help” in avoiding detection.
 Such security gaps explain why West African smugglers are attracted to East Africa as a transshipment point into Europe.